topolvm/topolvm/deploy/README.md

 To setup `lvmd`:

 1. Prepare LVM volume groups.
 A non-empty volume group can be used because LV names wouldn't conflict.
-2. Edit [lvmd.yaml](./lvmd-config/lvmd.yaml) if you want to specify the device class settings to use multiple volume groups.
+2. Edit [lvmd.yaml](./lvmd-config/lvmd.yaml) if you want to specify the device-class settings to use multiple volume groups.
 See [lvmd.md](../docs/lvmd.md) for details.

     ```yaml
     device-classes: